 At the end of the supply chain we, as the end user, have developed an expectation that clothes are cheap.
 This, however, impacts much further back the supply chain before these clothes even hit the shops.

-Have you ever thought what your clothes are made of?
+Have you ever thought where your clothes actually come FROM?

 Cheap labor overseas has diminished the UK’s manufacturing industry as clothing brands source best unit price in order to stay competitive.